JudeTe/JudeTe/README.md

 # Hi, I'm Jude 👋

-* Back-end Enginner and also responsible for Front-end
+* Back-end Enginner and also responsible for Front-end works
 * Coding Language: Python, Javascript
 * Used Framework: Django, Vue.js